AgentMax05/asteroids/README.md

 A recreation of the arcade classic [Asteroids](https://en.wikipedia.org/wiki/Asteroids_(video_game))!
 This game is programmed in C++ with the SDL2 library for graphics.
 A Windows binary is available in the releases.

+I made this game in 2020 during the Covid-19 lockdown.
+While looking through the code, keep in mind it won't be the cleanest as I was just learning C++ at that time.

 ## Installation
 To install the game, simply download the binary provided in the latest release.
 Then, open the folder and run the `asteroids.exe` file.